tsauvajon/dkvs/Readme.md

 OUT OF SCOPE:
 - database client
 - proxy/load balancer to redirect queries to the correct nodes (random or closest node for reads, master for writes) - this could be included in the client
+- security
+- authentication

 ### Design choices

-Single write master, many read slaves - no need for a conflict resolver, still increases availability Automatic failover by electing a new master when the old one stops responding for 5 sec (low value used for testing).
+Single write master, many read slaves - no need for a conflict resolver, still increases availability
+Automatic failover by electing a new master when the old one stops responding for 5 sec (low value used for testing).
 All un-replicated writes will be lost.

 Asynchronous replication on new writes - this could cause inconsistencies if writes do not get handled in the same order in every node: two successive writes on the same key, played on different orders on two nodes, would result in different values in these  nodes

 Async replication when a node joins : all the data is copied from the master to the joining node by dribs and drabs.
 This could cause inconsistencies if the data gets updated while replicating

 Abstract the Storage and Transport layers so it can use different implementations